 Call for Courses

-The Blue Waters project will help defray video production costs, hosting of the materials, stipend for the instructor(s), a central TA to support student questions, and central course management services such as coordination of cross-institution registration or assistance with obtaining an educational allocation on XSEDE or other systems.
+Would you like to teach an online course on a topic related to high-end computational analysis?
+The Blue Waters project is always interested in collaborating with instructors and will help defray video production costs, hosting of the materials, stipend for the instructor(s), a teaching assistant, and course management services such as coordination of cross-institution registration.

-Interested faculty are asked to send a one or two-page summary including the course title and short abstract for the proposed course content, computing system requirements for exercises, and a brief biography of the instructor(s).
-Please indicate when you would be interested in teaching such a course.
-Please send the information to Steve Gordon firstname.lastname@example.org.
+Interested faculty are asked to send a one- or two-page summary including the course title and short abstract, computing system requirements, a brief biography of the instructor(s), and the semester you would like to teach the course.
+Send the information to Steve Gordon email@example.com.